grafana/grafana/docs/sources/administration/configuration.md

 > **Note:** Available in Grafana 8.0 and later versions.

 Available to Grafana administrators only, the plugin marketplace app is set to `false` by default.
-Set it to `true` if to enable the app.
+Set it to `true` to enable the app.

 <hr>